There are as many different ways

 effort, as does being a responsive parent in general.
 Most parents

-prefer to use diapers, at least part-time, during the early
+prefer to use diapers, at least part-time, during the early learning

-become reliably toilet-independent with this practice between about 10 to 20
+reliably toilet-independent with this practice between about 10 to 20

 months of age.
 Yet many of the parents I've interviewed say they would

 choose this approach again, even if it were to take just as long as

 conventional training, because they value the closeness and

-I think the real work of natural infant hygiene is that of
+I think the real work of natural infant hygiene is that of being

-develop between mother and child when they are in tune.
+mother and child when they are in tune.